cmu-sei/crucible/docs/blueprint/index.md

 #### Moves Tab

-On this tab, users will be able to add all the related exercise Moves to the MSEL.
+On this tab, users will be able to add all the related exercise [moves](#glossary) to the MSEL.

 ![Blueprint Moves Tab OE](../assets/img/blueprintMoves-v2.png)

 *Add a Move*

 ![Blueprint Add Moves OE](../assets/img/blueprintAddMove-v3.png)

+To add a move, follow these steps:

 1. Navigate to the **Moves** tab.
 2. Click on the **+** icon.